 Media release: 6 April 2022

-Manatū Taonga Ministry for Culture and Heritage Deputy Chief Executive Te Aka Tūhono Investment and Outcomes Joe Fowler said Te Urungi is part of the Government’s Covid Recovery Programme and a catalyst for different ways of thinking that will drive the recovery and resilience of New Zealand’s arts, culture and heritage sector.
+Manatū Taonga Ministry for Culture and Heritage Deputy Chief Executive Te Aka Tūhono Investment and Outcomes Joe Fowler said Te Urungi is part of the Government’s Covid Recovery Programme and a catalyst for new ways of thinking that will drive the recovery and resilience of our arts, culture and heritage sector.

 “Te Urungi is a new approach to arts funding in the form of safe and collaborative events for people to come together and get support to finetune their ideas and proposals.
 Over two days, participants are guided by our kaiāwhina to develop projects that improve sector sustainability and resilience, access, and participation, and take advantage of commercial opportunities.”